What Are Canine Metabolic Disorders and Diseases?

 Allow for the optimal functioning of the metabolic system

-At B&C, we know that Ketogenic, raw food is an optimal food source for carnivorous canines.
+At B&C, we believe that Ketogenic, raw food is an optimal food source for carnivorous canines.

 We are passionate about sharing what we know about raw, Ketogenic food because of this connection between proper nutrition and overall health and well-being.